-The Environmental Protection Agency (EPA) uses the results of acute (short term) toxicity studies on test animals, usually rats and rabbits, to place pesticides in toxicity categories (I-IV) (one-four) which determine what signal word must appear on the label.
-Although inhalation toxicity, eye corrosiveness and skin corrosiveness studies are also used, results of acute dermal and acute oral toxicity studies are more publicized and usually more important.
+The Environmental Protection Agency (EPA) uses the results of acute (short term) toxicity studies on test animals, usually rats and rabbits, to place pesticides in toxicity categories (I-IV) (one-four) that determine what signal word must appear on the label.
+Although inhalation toxicity, eye corrosiveness, and skin corrosiveness studies are also used, results of acute dermal and acute oral toxicity studies are more publicized and usually more important.

 The table at the end of this document shows the signal words that must appear on the pesticide label for each toxicity category and the range of the oral and dermal median lethal doses (LD50) for each category.
 A pesticide that falls into category I only because of eye or skin corrosiveness must bear "Danger" but not "Poison" nor the skull and crossbones symbol on its label.

 Accidental exposure or chronic overexposure to pesticides can create serious health problems.
 While most pesticides pose minimal risks (as long as label directions are followed), others can be extremely toxic and require special precautions.
-In general the vast majority of pesticide exposure injuries result in only eye/skin irritations.
+In general, the vast majority of pesticide exposure injuries result in only eye/skin irritations.

 Pesticide exposures can lead to symptoms of great concern including:

-nausea/vomiting
+• nausea/vomiting

-headaches
+• headaches

-dizziness
+• dizziness

-shortness of breath
+• shortness of breath

 Treat all pesticides as toxic.
 Differing degrees of toxicity are potentially dangerous to all people if exposure is excessive.
-For this reason it is important to know how toxic each product is and how you can manage and lower the risk for personal exposure.
+For this reason, it is important to know how toxic each product is and how you can manage and lower the risk for personal exposure.

-A pesticide product label will contain one of three signal words: Danger, Warning, Caution.
+A pesticide product label will contain one of three signal words: Danger, Warning, or Caution.
 These signal words clearly indicate the degree of toxicity associated with the product.
-Acute or short term toxicities are the basis for assigning pesticides to a toxicity category and selecting the appropriate signal word for the product label.
+Acute or short-term toxicities are the basis for assigning pesticides to a toxicity category and selecting the appropriate signal word for the product label.
 Pesticides that are classified as "highly toxic," on the basis of either oral, dermal, or inhalation toxicity, must have the signal words DANGER and POISON (in red letters) and a graphic of a skull and crossbones prominently displayed on the package label.
 PELIGRO, the Spanish word for danger, must also appear on the label of highly toxic chemicals.
 An exposure of a few drops of a highly toxic material taken orally could be fatal to a 150-pound person.

 Some pesticide products are labeled with the signal word DANGER without the skull and crossbones symbol.
 This signal word alerts the user of potentially more severe skin or eye effects from the product (caused by its irritant or corrosive properties).